Captain Howard Blackburn, the Lone Voyager

-Blackburn's prosperity allowed him to embark on a series of ventures that added to the legend.
-In 1879, he caught gold fever and organized an expedition to the Klondike.
-Rather than follow the crowd overland, he and his party sailed south around the Horn, then back up to the Yukon.
-Although they reached their destination, the business venture ended in failure.
+Not content to live a quiet life, Howard Blackburn embarked on a series of adventures that added to his notoriety.
+In 1897, he caught gold fever and organized an expedition to the Klondike.
+Rather than follow the crowd overland, Blackburn and his party sailed south around Cape Horn, then back up the West Coast to the Yukon.
+Although Blackburn and his crew reached their destination, the business venture ended in failure.

 Solo Atlantic Crossings

 Back in Gloucester and looking for a new challenge, Blackburn started planning his first solo crossing of the Atlantic.
 It had been done before—the first time by Gloucester's Alfred "Centennial" Johnson in 1876—but never by a man with no fingers.
 In 1899, Blackburn sailed the Gloucester sloop Great Western to England in 62 days.
 The Cape Ann Breeze called him the "Man of Iron."

 By 1900, Howard Blackburn was one of Gloucester's most important businessmen, donating generously to charities and replacing his first saloon with a fine brick building.
 The last remaining portion of the mahogany bar top from that establishment can be seen in the Cape Ann Museum Library.
 That same year, Blackburn decided to make a second solo crossing.
 He sailed the Great Republic to Portugal in 1901, setting a new record of 39 days.
 The Gloucester sloop Great Republic can be seen in one of the Cape Ann Museum's maritime galleries.